 Each year group will will be quite different.
 Have a look at the blogs and year group pages to see what our children have been doing this year.If my child is sick and can still attend school, will staff administer medicine?

 First aid trained staff agree to administer medication if the Headteacher has approved the written request.
-The forms can be collected from the school office.
-We require these to be completed and handed into the school office or class teacher.
+The forms can be collected from your child’s classroom.
+We require these to be completed and handed into the teaching assistant in your child’s class or class teacher.

 If children have vomited or suffered from diarrhoea please remain off school for 48 hours following the last bout.

 If a child has a serious injury (like a broken leg) you must arrange to meet with the senior teaching assistants in the school to complete a risk assessment BEFORE your child returns to school.
 This gives us time and opportunity to put mitigation strategies into place so that your child is safe and happy and continues to learn.What happens if my child bumps their head?